 The government-owned financier is looking to diversify its loan portfolio to fund irrigation schemes, railway electrification, the Smart Cities project and e-vehicle manufacturing & charging infrastructure.

 In a first, the company sanctioned Rs 120 billion for the electro & hydro mechanical components of irrigation schemes in Telangana during 2017-18.
 It has till now disbursed Rs 20 billion for the same.
 It is now betting on growth in newer areas such as energy efficiency, gas or liquefied natural gas and coal mining, solar energy, distributed power generation through micro grids and electrification drive of the railways.

-book grew 300 per cent.
+The net profit has Rs 9.35 billion for the quarter ending March.
+In the same period of FY17, it had loss of Rs 34.1 billion as non-profitable assets in its loan book grew 300 per cent.
 The company has since been revamping its business verticals and adding sectors to its portfolio.
 Last year, it started financing private power transmission projects and also distribution schemes.